 How A Weak "Prefrontal Cortex" Can Result In Depression

-As we evolved from our prehistoric Neanderthal days to our present human form, one particular brain region has risen to prominence.
+As we evolved from our prehistoric Neanderthal form to our modern human form, one particular brain region has risen to prominence.

-Known as the brain’s overall thought orchestrator, "CEO", and emotional control / command center — the "prefrontal cortex" has been pinpointed by researchers as perhaps the clearest dividing line between ancient & modern man.
+Known as the brain’s overall thought orchestrator, "CEO", and emotional control center — the "prefrontal cortex" is pinpointed as perhaps the clearest dividing line between ancient man & modern man.

 And this brain region is super-important for depression sufferers.